Planning for retirement is a life-long process

 The retirement provisions in your employee stock plan may also generate the impetus to speed your diversification strategy or give you the flexibility to wait out a market downturn.
 In some cases you may be forced to hasten your diversification, because the post-termination exercise periods at your company may treat retirees just like anyone else who separates from service.
 This may mean that you have only 60 or 90 days to exercise your stock options after you stop working (even options that are accelerating at retirement).
 It is important for you to know what the plan and your grant agreement state about the acceleration in vesting for all your outstanding stock grants, the period you have for exercising the options, and any impact of doing consulting or other work for companies in your industry (e.g. forfeiture of employee stock options).

 If, when you retire, you are forced by the terms of your stock option plan to exercise all of your non-qualified stock options (NQSOs) within 90 days (could be longer or shorter), it would probably be wise to sell all the stock associated with that exercise, regardless of how you may feel (or speculate) about the potential for future appreciation.
 Because NQSOs are taxed on the spread at exercise, holding the shares is the same as buying the net amount of shares you could acquire with the profit built into your options.

 Remember that when you sell stock, the general laws against insider trading always apply.
 Therefore, wait until any confidential information you know is fully disclosed and absorbed by the market.

 On these assumptions, between now and age 65 you will contribute over $700,000 to your 401(k).
 This puts you far ahead of the average worker.
-According to the 2019 Federal Reserve Board’s Survey Of Consumer Finances, only about half of US households in 2018 even had a retirement account.
+According to the 2019 Federal Reserve Board’s Survey Of Consumer Finances, only two thirds of US households in 2018 even had a retirement account.